geraldmc/algo-bio/Program-HW1/README.md

 etc...
 ```

 If choosing `No` the output will be directed to stdout.
-There are other options available for testing but this is the intended use for grading purposes.
+There are two other options available for testing but these are not intended for grading purposes.

+## Supporting Code

+There are several modules contained in this submission: `algorithms` contains implementations of Strassen's and the standard algorithm; `analysis` contains a Python notebook to render plots of the algorithms' performance (may be run directly to generate the plot); `data` for the input data and for creating new matrices for testing; and `filehandler` for file input and output.

 ## Performance